sagecodes/make-a-wildlife-object-detector/README.md

 in our case we want to do object detection.
 The boxes around the objects.

-There are a couple good labeling options
+There are a couple good labeling options for bounding boxes

 - [HyperLabel](https://hyperlabel.com/)
 - [labelImg](https://github.com/tzutalin/labelImg)